rochus-keller/Micron/Readme.md

 Meanwhile I prepared a manual Micron parser and designed an intermediate language (see [the grammar](https://github.com/micron-language/specification/blob/master/Micron_Intermediate_Language.ebnf) and [the specification](https://htmlpreview.github.io/?https://github.com/micron-language/specification/blob/master/The_Micron_Intermediate_Language_Specification.html)) which the Micron frontend will generate.
 There is also an automatically generated parser for the intermediate language which successfully works with initial test files.

+#### Status on May 15, 2024

+The programming and intermediate language have matured in parallel with the parser and code generator implementation.
+The IR code generator is integrated with the parser and operates in the same pass.
+Though not all parts of the language are yet supported by the IR generator (e.g. imports, VLAs and generics).
+Instead I was on a long quest for a suitable compiler backend that I could re-use for Micron (and other of my projects).
+The journey brought me to all sorts of toolkits and re-targetable compilers and I spent a lot of time studying and experimenting.
+There would be enough material for a treatise of its own.
+I also invested a lot of time in TCC, trying to modularize the code (that spaghetti lovers would be delighted with) and work out a minimal backend interface; I even started to add another frontend and had to grit my teeth over the TCC functionality, which - despite the introduction of modularization - turned out to be still almost incomprehensible.
+During this phase, [user tarkonian drew my attention to the Eigen Compiler Suite](https://github.com/rochus-keller/Oberon/discussions/55), which looked very promising.
+After a thorough review of the large code base and excellent documentation, and an extensive exchange with the author, I came to the conclusion that Eigen is probably the best option currently available.
+It supports many more architectures than TCC (or e.g. QBE, Firm, , and the linker is also integrated (as with TCC), so you don't need any other dependencies, and the generated code [is significantly faster than that of TCC](https://software.openbrace.org/projects/ecs/activity?from=2024-03-28).
+I also managed to make the relevant parts [build with GCC 4.8 and MSVC 2015](https://github.com/rochus-keller/EiGen).
+The current focus is on implementing an Eigen IR generator for Micron; this will likely require more supporting activities (like e.g. an EBNF for the IR and translation examples with Oberon and C).

 #### Precompiled versions